JamesTammila/JamesTammila/README.md

 <br>

-**Description:** &nbsp; A social media app where people post on an interactive global map!
+**Description:** &nbsp; Where geo-tagging meets social media!
+An app where users can share images and short videos on a global interactive map, allowing you to travel the world from your home!

 <br>